Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 - Enhanced edges: stronger hold-down and wider coverage at eaves and rakes to resist peel-up.

-- Verified fasteners: nail type, length, and pattern checked against specified schedules for uplift.
+- Verified fasteners: nail type, length, and pattern are checked against specified schedules for uplift resistance.

-- Weather-resistant penetrations: upgraded flashing kits and vents sized for Gulf Coast exposure.
+- Weather-resistant penetrations: upgraded flashing kits and vents selected for Gulf Coast exposure.

-- Photo documentation: step-by-step images to support certification and future warranty talks.
+- Photo documentation: step-by-step images support certification and simplify future conversations.

 Why homeowners choose FORTIFIED™ in Louisiana

-- Built to limit water entry during storms and improve long-term durability.
+- Designed to limit water entry during storms and improve long-term durability.

-- Clear documentation that supports eligibility for local grant programs.
+- Clear documentation that supports eligibility for Louisiana grant programs.

-- Quiet, predictable installs — staged tear-off, fast dry-in, and daily magnetic sweeps.
+- Predictable installs with staged tear-off, fast dry-in, and daily cleanup routines.

-Our approach is simple — tighten the edges and deck, verify every critical step with photos, and keep the project organized so you can get back to normal faster after severe weather.
+Our approach is straightforward — tighten the deck and edges, verify the critical steps with photos, and keep the project organized so the home is protected quickly during severe weather windows.

 Free Roof Inspection — What We Check

-A no-pressure inspection clarifies repair versus replacement and documents the roof’s current condition for your records.
-Our licensed team evaluates structure, water-shedding details, and ventilation balance so you can make a confident decision before the next storm cycle.
+A no-pressure free roof inspection clarifies repair versus replacement and documents the roof’s current condition for your records.
+Our licensed team evaluates structure, water-shedding details, and ventilation balance so you can make a confident decision before the next storm cycle — a practical first step for homeowners comparing roofers and roofing in Louisiana and Mississippi.

 What we check during your inspection